Shdorsh/avnn/Readme.md

 ### FusingCondenser

 A learned layer is used where both value and meaning is put inside an activation function, relu by default, as: `Sum(value x value_weight + meaning x meaning_value) + bias`

+### Conv2DFusingCondenser

+Same as FusingCondenser but for Conv2D layers.

 ### SeparatingCondenser